Steven Liu

 Collaboration >>> competition.

-As an example, the recently released The Ultra-Scale Playbook is a culmination of everything the research team has learned about distributed training.
+As an example, the The Ultra-Scale Playbook is a culmination of everything the research team has learned about distributed training.
 It is freely available to anyone who is interested in scaling training of large language models to thousands of GPUs.

 Some other research projects include: